0xSpaceShard/starknet-devnet/website/docs/postman.md

 Loads a `MockStarknetMessaging` contract.
 The `address` parameter is optional; if provided, the `MockStarknetMessaging` contract will be fetched from that address, otherwise a new one will be deployed.

-`networkUrl` is the URL of the JSON-RPC API of the L1 node you've run locally or that already exists; possibilities include, and are not limited to:
+`network_url` is the URL of the JSON-RPC API of the L1 node you've run locally or that already exists; possibilities include, and are not limited to:

 - [**Anvil**](https://github.com/foundry-rs/foundry/tree/master/crates/anvil)
 - [**Sepolia testnet**](https://sepolia.etherscan.io/)